MatthewABrantley/Mercetplace/README.md

 <h3>Installation Instructions</h3>
-<p>If you would like to install Fraternate on your local development machine Fraternate requires the following components:</p>
+<p>If you would like to install or contribute to Mercetplace, your local development machine requirements are the following components:</p>

 <pre>
 Node.js